KyteProject/omux.dev/README.md

 ### UI Components

 I've integrated `shadcn-ui` components into this project. shadcn provides a set of re-usable components that are not just visually appealing but also highly customisable.
-These components are built on top of Radix UI primitives, ensuring accessibility and consistent behavior across different browsers and devices.
+These components are built on top of Radix UI primitives, ensuring accessibility and consistent behaviors across different browsers and devices.
 By using shadcn-ui, I've been able to:

 - Rapidly develop a sleek, modern interface
 - Ensure accessibility standards are met
 - Maintain consistency across the site's design
 - Easily customise components to fit the site's unique style

-### Markdown Feaatures
+### Markdown Features

 One of the key aspects of this blog is its enhanced Markdown support.
 I've implemented several extensions and plugins to make the content creation process more powerful and flexible.
 Here's an overview of the Markdown features available: